 A concern now is a lack of adequate funding to respond to Zika in the United States.
+Read our news release about lawmakers failing to adequately fund a robust Zika response.
 As APHA Executive Director Georges Benjamin, MD, said about Congress in this POLITICO article, "We shouldn’t have to continue to chase diseases that threaten us.
 They’re not behaving like this is a real threat to the public."

 In this Q&A with APHA's Public Health Newswire, the editor of "Control of Communicable Diseases Manual" talks about the new CCDM chapter on Zika and the outlook for controlling the virus.
 David Heymann calls the Zika outbreak and its link to birth defects "among the most troubling developments of the early 21st Century."

 Zika Preparedness and Response: A Public Health and Legal Perspective (webinar)